In the NewsJul 14, 2020

-Adam Schwarz is the founding partner and chief executive officer of Asia Group Advisors (AGA), a strategy and investment advisory firm.
-With offices and affiliates in Singapore, Jakarta, Bangkok, Hanoi, Yangon, Kuala Lumpur, Manila, and Washington DC, AGA serves global, regional, and national clients on regulatory analysis and advocacy, strategic communications, market entry, government relations, and reputation management.
+Adam Schwarz is a nonresident senior fellow with the Atlantic Council’s Asia Security Initiative in the Scowcroft Center for Strategy and Security as well as founding partner and chief executive officer of Asia Group Advisors (AGA), a strategy and investment advisory firm.
+With offices and affiliates in Singapore, Jakarta, Bangkok, Hanoi, Yangon, Kuala Lumpur, Manila, and Washington DC, AGA serves global, regional, and national clients on regulatory analysis and advocacy, strategic communications, market-entry, government relations, and reputation management.

 Prior to AGA, Schwarz worked at McKinsey & Company in Southeast Asia from 2001-13.
 He advised clients on issues ranging from strategy, corporate transformation, leadership development, board governance, strategic communications, and regional economic integration.
 He was one of the global leaders of McKinsey’s Sustainability and Resource Productivity practice.
 Schwarz was previously a correspondent and bureau chief for the Far Eastern Economic Review in Indonesia, Hong Kong, Thailand, and Vietnam.
 He writes regularly on Southeast Asian political and economic topics and authored the highly regarded book ‘A Nation in Waiting,’ on Indonesian contemporary history.